 Ponta do Ouro Mozambique, Travel & General Information

-PLEASE NOTE: Ponta do Ouro will experience frequent electricity cuts due to maintenence in the Matola area in 2016.
-The problem is widespread and government is working to rectify it.
+PLEASE NOTE: Ponta do Ouro will still experience frequent electricity cuts and dips due to maintenance works and insufficient supply in 2017.
+The problem is widespraad and government is working to rectify it.

 The Ponta do Ouro Accommodation is best accessed through the Kosi Bay border.
 The border is approximately 630kms from Jo’burg and 460kms from Durban and is open 7 days a week (08h00 to 17h00).
 Between the border and the hotel a 4x4 vehicle is required due to the soft sandy roads.
 Should you not have one; a border transfer can be arranged.
 Your vehicle can be left at the parking lot just before the border at a charge of R40.00 per day.
 The parking lot is privately run and secure.